cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - how am i?

 ## intent:mask_general
+- How effective is the face mask in preventing the spread of the virus
 - And here putting on a musk is compulsory
 - Can i wear a disposable mask?
 - Can i wear a mask?